Article · Apr 17, 2026

 What does the Supabase Realtime private-channel flag do?

-Setting `is_private: true` on a channel tells Supabase Realtime to enforce RLS (Row-Level Security) policies on the `realtime.messages` table for every message published to or read from that channel.
+Setting `is_private: true` on a channel tells Supabase Realtime to enforce RLS policies on the `realtime.messages` table for every message published to or read from that channel.
 Without the flag, every subscriber to the channel name receives every message.
-With the flag plus an RLS policy that says "only the publishing user and admins can read this channel," Supabase filters at the server side so unauthorized subscribers never see the message bytes.
-The flag is opt-in; default channels are public.
+With the flag plus an RLS policy scoped to the publishing user, Supabase filters at the server side so unauthorized subscribers never see the message bytes.
+Default channels are public; the flag is opt-in.

 Can I scope a channel to a specific user via RLS?